 visits to the NICU.

-is altering your milk production.
+that is altering your milk production.

-that may increase milk production.
+or herbal preparations that may increase milk production.

 Think positive.
 Although insufficient milk production usually can be reversed, any

 milk you produce, even drops, is valuable for your baby.